SmartHomePrivacyProject/AdaptiveFingerprinting/README.md

 # Adaptive Fingerprinting
 This repository contain the code and data for project "Adaptive Fingerprinting".
-The attack is a privacy leakage attack which utilize transfer learning techniques that can allows a passive adversary to perform website fingerprinting attack with very limited training data (<= 20 samples per class).
+The code can be used to perform website fingerprinting attacks when there are very limited training data (e.g., <= 20 traffic traces per class).
+Transfer learning, more specifically, adversarial domain adaption, is leveraged in this project to adress the challenges when training data is small.

 **The dataset and code are for research purposes only**.
 The results of this study are published in the following paper: